hot33331/hot33331.github.io/_posts/2021-06-18-my-journey-to-maui.md

 ---
-published: false
+layout: post
+title: How to NOT getting started with dotnet MAUI
+description: Hiccups with the MAUI preview
+img: dotnet-bot-surfing.png # Add image post (optional)
+fig-caption: # Add figcaption (optional)
+tags: [dotnet, MAUI]
 ---
-## Hot to NOT getting started with dotnet MAUI
+## How to NOT getting started with dotnet MAUI

 [.NET Multi-platform App UI (MAUI)](https://github.com/dotnet/maui) is now available in preview 5 and now really worth to give it a spin.
 Before you read any of my stuff, there is a very good blogpost from David Ortinau about current state and how to get startet here: